 Oura counts steps whenever they happen so you get credit where it’s earned.
 Our approach is different from other wearables that tend to only measure active movements (walking, running, etc.).
 To determine step count, the number of movements detected by your Oura Ring (using the method described above) is multiplied by a number that represents the degree and type of physical activity you took part in.
 The goal is to translate your movement into a step count that accurately depicts intensity and regularity, which is why a modifier is used.

-Keep in mind that the daily margin of error for step count is within +/- 500 steps which is similar when measured against other wearables that measure step count via GPS or rough approximations using gender, weight, age, and height.
+The daily margin of error for step count is similar to those of other wearables that measure step count via GPS or rough approximations using gender, weight, age, and height.

 How Oura Uses METs to Calculate Activity & Calories